- 15 Nov 2017

 Never leave a spill or stain.
 Start blotting and rinsing as soon as possible to prevent the stain from setting.

 Always conduct a patch test.
-Beautiful rugs and carpets are an investment for your home, and the last thing you want to do is damage them while trying to clean them.
+Beautiful rugs and carpets are an investment in your home, and the last thing you want to do is damage them while trying to clean them.
 When using any new product to clean a surface (especially plush textiles), test on an inconspicuous area first.

 Unlike hardwood floors and tiles, carpets collect dust, allergens and dirt far more easily, and if not cleaned regularly, the build-up not only makes your rug look dull and dirty – but it can also affect the quality of your indoor air.
 Make sure you vacuum often (and well), and if you suffer from asthma symptoms in the home, follow our top tips for improving your indoor air quality.